adopt-liveview/adopt-liveview/priv/pages/2024/04-09-multiple-slots-en_US.md

 The first modification we made was to add two new `slot` to our component definition.
 To make things clearer we use the names `:title` and `:subtitle` for the new slots.

 Using custom slots is very similar to component syntax except that you must use `:`.
-When we put text in `<:my_slot >Abc</:my_slot>` the HEEx code inside it will be sent to this named slot.
-Any dice not within a named slot will be played in the `@inner_block` slot.
+When we put text in `<:my_slot >Abc</:my_slot>` the HEEx code inside it will be sent to this named slot as `@my_slot`.
+Any HTML not within a named slot will be placed in the `@inner_block` slot.

 The [`render_slot/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#render_slot/2) function can understand when there is nothing in the slot.
 In the OtherPageLive view we did not add anything outside of named slots and even so there were no problems in the code.

 ## Recap!

-- Components can have more than one slot
+- Components can have more than one slot.
 - Named slots can be used as `<:name>Content</:name>` and rendered as `<% render_slot(@name) %>`.
 - Any HEEx outside of named slots falls into the `@inner_block` slot.